nahgii/simpleskills/README.md

 ## Performance and Uninstalling

 ### Performance-Friendly:
-SimpleSkills is optimized and **does not utilize server ticks or client ticks**, ensuring no performance issues even on large servers.
+SimpleSkills is optimized and **does not utilize server ticks**, ensuring no performance issues even on large servers.
+For singleplayer use, client ticks are only utilized to update the scoreboard.

 ### Easy and Clean to Uninstall:
 1. Remove the `.jar` file from your `mods` folder.